 Experimental facility and greenhouse soil

-We conducted greenhouse experiments to assess how frass resulting from the production of two edible insect species affected the growth of field mustard (Brassica rapa L.) plants and the survival of a belowground and an aboveground insect herbivore when used as a soil amendment.
+We conducted greenhouse experiments to assess how frass resulting from the production of two edible insect species affected the growth of field mustard (Brassica rapa L.) plants and the survival of a belowground and an aboveground insect herbivore.
 The study was conducted in the greenhouse facilities at Unifarm, Wageningen University & Research, the Netherlands.
 The soil used in this study was collected at Unifarm’s organic experimental farm Droevendaal.
-The farm had been used to grow various brassicaceous plant species since 2011 and black mustard (Brassica nigra L.) had recently been grown at the location selected for soil collection.
+Various brassicaceous plant species had been grown on this soil since 2011 and black mustard (Brassica nigra L.) had recently been grown at the location selected for soil collection.

 Raw material and soil amendments

-The frass used in this study was obtained from two commercially reared edible insect species by two different companies: (1) black soldier fly larvae Hermetia illucens L. (Diptera: Stratiomyidae) provided by Bestico, Berkel en Rodenrijs, the Netherlands and (2) yellow mealworm larvae, Tenebrio molitor L. (Coleoptera: Tenebrionidae), provided by Nijenkamp-Voederdieren, Oldenzaal, the Netherlands.
+The frass used in this study was obtained from two commercially reared edible insect species: (1) black soldier fly larvae Hermetia illucens L. (Diptera: Stratiomyidae) provided by Bestico, Berkel en Rodenrijs, the Netherlands and (2) yellow mealworm larvae, Tenebrio molitor L. (Coleoptera: Tenebrionidae), provided by Nijenkamp-Voederdieren, Oldenzaal, the Netherlands.
 The frass was heated at 60 °C for 24 h, pulverised and then stored in air-tight containers at room temperature for 78 days.
-We refer to the pulverised frass as “raw frass” to differentiate it from other forms of frass used in this study including “incubated frass” and “composted frass” (see details in sections below).
+We refer to the pulverised frass as “raw frass” to differentiate it from other forms of frass used in this study i.e. “incubated frass” and “composted frass” (see details in sections below).
 The soil was amended with the pulverised frass by adding 2 g of frass per kg of soil that had previously been sieved (5 mm) to remove large debris.
-To mix frass and soil, 20 g of frass was added to 10 kg of soil in plastic bags and mixed thoroughly by hand until there were no visible clumps of the frass.
+To mix frass and soil, 20 g of frass was added to 10 kg of soil in plastic bags and mixed thoroughly by hand until there were no visible frass clumps.
 Soil amended with frass of the black soldier fly larvae was labelled as “BSFF” while soil amended with frass of yellow mealworms was labelled as “MWF”.
 The same procedure was followed for the control (NoFrass), except that no frass was added.
 In two trials (Trial 1 and Trial 2), raw frass was added to the soil.
 Subsequently, samples of the raw frass were either incubated in the soil (Trial 3) or composted (Trial 4) before being added to the soil for plant growth.
-Trial 2 is a repeat of Trial 1 under similar conditions and procedures.
+Trial 2 is a repeat of Trial 1 under similar conditions and applying similar procedures.
 Trial 1 started (i.e., seed germination) on January 30, 2021; Trial 2 started on March 1, 2021; Trials 3 and 4 started on March 26, 2021.

 Insect rearing